 - paying compensation if you cannot give the claimant their job back

 Paying compensation is the most common outcome of a tribunal.
 There can be limits to the amount of money a tribunal can award.
 There’s no limit in cases of discrimination.

 The tribunal usually works out the amount based on the financial loss the person has suffered as a result of your actions.

-Interest is calculated from the day the judgment is received, but you won’t have to pay interest if you pay the full compensation award within 14 days.
+Interest is calculated from the day the judgment is received, but you will not have to pay interest if you pay the full compensation award within 14 days.

 You can be taken to court and forced to pay.
 You can also be fined and named online by the government if you do not pay.

 Pay back state benefits

 You might have to pay back any Jobseeker’s Allowance, Income Support or Employment Support Allowance (ESA) that the claimant claimed while taking their case to the tribunal.

 This is to prevent them from getting paid twice.